ElectroBoy404NotFound/nidofy-nextjs/README.md

-# Nidofy-Vite
+# Nidofy-NextJS

-This is a rewrite of my [portfolio site's rewrite in React](https://github.com/ElectroBoy404NotFound/nidofy-vite) in Next.JS.
+This is a rewrite of my [portfolio site](https://github.com/ElectroBoy404NotFound/nidofy-vite) in Next.JS.

 Currently, I've implemented the home page and the poems view.